 To populate the file cache ploop with most requested files,

-pfcached periodically obtains container files read statistics from kernel, analyzes it, and copies files which are eligible to the file cache ploop.
+pfcached periodically obtains container files read statistics from the kernel, analyzes it, and copies eligible files to the file cache ploop.
 If the file cache ploop is running out of space, the least recently used files are removed from it.